sax/iterative-soa/talk.md

   * deep a breath
   * cry like a baby
-  * ALSO: if there's one thing I've learned from my cats, it's how to throw things on the floor
+  * ALSO: if there's one thing I've learned from my cats, it's how to throw things on the floor [animated gif of cat pushing things off a ledge]

 ---